 - Bioreactors mimicking load and motion within articulating joints

-- In vitro explant models for chondral and osteochondral defects
+- Ex vivo explant models for chondral and osteochondral injury

 - Cell therapy, molecular therapy and tissue engineering for articular cartilage repair

-Dr Grad has supervised a number of Doctoral and Masters Theses and is a private docent and course leader in the graduate program of the Department of Health Science and Technology (D-HEST) at the ETH Zürich.
-In addition she has obtained funding from national, European and international agencies (SNSF, FP7, H2020, NASS, SET, SSSTC), and has been partner and section leader of several collaborative projects in the areas of disc and cartilage research.
+Dr Grad has supervised many Doctoral and Masters Theses and is a private docent and course leader in the graduate program of the Department of Health Sciences and Technology (D-HEST) at the ETH Zürich.
+In addition, she has obtained substantial funding from national, European and international agencies (including SNSF, FP7, Horizon2020, EuroStars, NASS, SET, SSSTC), and has been partner and section leader of several collaborative projects in the areas of IVD and cartilage research.

-Dr Grad is an International Editorial Board member of the European Cells & Materials (eCM) Journal and co-organiser of eCM Annual Conference.
+Dr Grad is an International Editorial Board member of the European Cells & Materials (eCM) Journal and co-organiser of the eCM Annual Conference.
 She is an International Advisory Review Board Member of the Journal of Orthopaedic Research Spine.
-She has co-organized the Spine Research Interest Group of the Orthopaedic Research Society (ORS), was ORS Program Committee Member from 2014-2016, has been appointed ORS Spine Section Research Chair for the term 2017-2019, and ORS Topic Chair for Intervertebral Disc for 2018-2020.
-She is also an active member of AO Spine International, a Fellow of the International Cartilage Repair Society (ICRS), active member of the Tissue Engineering and Regenerative Medicine International Society (TERMIS) and EUROSPINE.
+She co-organized the Spine Research Interest Group of the Orthopaedic Research Society (ORS), was ORS Program Committee Member from 2014-2016, has been appointed ORS Spine Section Research Chair for the term 2017-2019, and ORS Topic Chair for Intervertebral Disc for 2018-2020.
+She is also an active member of AO Spine International, a Fellow of the International Cartilage Repair Society (ICRS), active member of the Tissue Engineering and Regenerative Medicine International Society (TERMIS) and faculty member of the educational program of EUROSPINE.
 She is Vice President of the Graduate School Graubünden (GSGR).

-Her publications include more than 90 peer reviewed papers and ten book chapters.
+Her publications include more than 100 peer reviewed papers and 10 book chapters.